Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "All life is an experiment.
-The more experiments you make, the better."
+> "If we are honest with ourselves, most of us will have to admit that we live out our lives in an ocean of fear."
-> — **Ralph Waldo Emerson**
+> — **Jon Kabat-Zinn**

 ---